MatthewReid854/reliability/docs/Reliability test planner.rst

 -   test_duration - the amount of time on test required (or performed) to achieve the MTBF.
 May also be distance, rounds fires, cycles, etc. Units given in same units as MTBF.
 -   CI - the confidence interval at which the lower confidence bound on the MTBF is given.
 Must be between 0.5 and 1.
 For example, specify 0.95 for 95% confidence interval.
 -   print_results - True/False.
 Default is True.
--   two_sided - True/False.
+-   one_sided - True/False.
 Default is True.
-If set to False, the 1 sided confidence interval will be returned.
+If set to False, the two sided confidence interval will be returned.
 -   time_terminated - True/False.
 Default is True.
 If set to False, the formula for the failure-terminated test will be used.

 Outputs: